DeepRank/deeprank2/docs/installation.md

 #### Testing DeepRank2 installation

-You can check that all components were installed correctly, using `pytest`.
+If you have cloned the repository, you can check that all components were installed correctly using `pytest`.
 We especially recommend doing this in case you installed DeepRank2 and its dependencies manually (the latter option above).

 The quick test should be sufficient to ensure that the software works, while the full test (a few minutes) will cover a much broader range of settings to ensure everything is correct.